-Shareholder proposals intended to be presented at the 2019 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than November 29, 2018 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2019 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act, or "Rule 14a-8."
+Shareholder proposals intended to be presented at the 2020 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than November 30, 2019 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2020 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act, or "Rule 14a-8."

-For a proposal of a shareholder to be presented at the Company's 2018 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at our principal executive offices no earlier than October 30, 2018, and no later than 5:00 p.m., Eastern Time on November 29, 2018.
-If the 2019 Annual Meeting of Shareholders is scheduled to take place before April 16, 2019 or after July 15, 2019, then notice must be delivered no earlier than the 150th day prior to the 2018 Annual Meeting of Shareholders and not later than the later of 5:00 p.m., Eastern Time on the 120th day prior to the 2018 Annual Meeting of Shareholders or the tenth day following the day on which public announcement of the date of the 2018 Annual Meeting of Shareholders is first made by the Company.
+For a proposal of a shareholder, including a shareholder's proposal to nominate a candidate for election as a director, to be presented at the Company's 2020 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at our principal executive offices no earlier than October 31, 2019, and no later than 5:00 p.m., Eastern Time on November 30, 2019.
+If the 2020 Annual Meeting of Shareholders is scheduled to take place before April 15, 2020 or after July 14, 2020, then notice must be delivered no earlier than the 150th day prior to the 2020 Annual Meeting of Shareholders and not later than the later of 5:00 p.m., Eastern Time on the 120th day prior to the 2020 Annual Meeting of Shareholders is first made by the Company.
 Any such proposal should be mailed to: Ellington Residential Mortgage REIT, 53 Forest Avenue, Old Greenwich, Connecticut 06870, Attn: Secretary.